(Published April 2013, last updated March 2026)

 Rocamadour train station is located four kilometres (2.5 miles) from the village.
 Each weekend from June until September, and every day during July and August, two bus services stop at the train station and in the village.

-Lot region bus line 877 connects Rocamadour with Biars-sur-Céré train station (between Beaulieu-sur-Dordogne and Bretenoux), Bretenoux, Château de Castelnau, Padirac, Lacave and Souillac.
+Lot region bus line 877 operates on weekends and public holidays from June to September, with daily services in July and August, connecting Rocamadour with Biars-sur-Céré train station (between Beaulieu-sur-Dordogne and Bretenoux), Bretenoux, Château de Castelnau, Padirac (village) and Padirac (gouffre), Lacave and Souillac.

 Tourist Office in Rocamadour